RunesRepoHub/GSCP/README.md

 ## Web interface

-1. Create a simple web interface using HTML, CSS, and possibly a front-end framework (e.g., React, Vue).
+1. Create a simple web interface using HTML, CSS, and Nginx.

 2. Implement forms or UI components for interacting with the Node.js API.